Hirdyansh9/Re-Identification-in-a-Single-Feed/Approach1/README.md

 This approach provides a proof-of-concept but is not fully robust.
 With more time and resources, the following improvements could be made:
 * **Advanced Appearance Features**: Move beyond color histograms to more powerful deep learning-based appearance embeddings.
 A model like a Siamese network could be trained to produce feature vectors that are more resilient to changes in lighting, pose, and color similarity.
-* **Multi-Cue Tracking**: Incorporate motion-based features (e.g., Kalman filters) and position information into the matching cost matrix alongside appearance similarity.
+* **Multi-Cue Tracking**: Incorporate motion-based features and position information into the matching cost matrix alongside appearance similarity.
 This would improve re-identification accuracy, especially for players who are momentarily occluded.
-* **More Sophisticated ID Management**: Implement a stateful system that tracks assigned IDs in distinct pools to enforce the desired 1-22 numbering scheme for players and goalkeepers.
+* **More Sophisticated ID Management**: Implement a stateful system that tracks assigned IDs in distinct pools to enforce the desired numbering scheme for players and goalkeepers.